replane-dev/replane-javascript/README.md

 - `fallback` (any) – value returned when request fails or response is invalid.
 - Overrides: `baseUrl`, `apiKey`, `fetchFn`, `timeoutMs`, `logger` – same semantics as in `createReplaneClient`.

-Returns: the config value.
+Returns: the config value (or the provided fallback on failure).

 Failures (non-2xx, network error, or invalid JSON) do not throw; the function logs via `logger.error(...)` and returns your `fallback`.

+### `client.watchConfigValue({ name, fallback, ...overrides })`

+Creates a lightweight watcher that refreshes the config value in the background.
+Useful for long‑lived processes wanting near‑real‑time updates without manually refetching.

+Returns a promise resolving to `{ get(): T }` where `get()` returns the current value.
+Until the first successful fetch it returns the provided fallback.
+Errors during refresh reuse the last known value.

 ### Errors

-This SDK doesn't throw on request/response errors during `getConfig`.
-Instead, it logs (using the provided or default logger) and returns the provided `fallback`.
+This SDK doesn't throw on request/response errors during `getConfigValue` or background refreshes in `watchConfigValue`.
+Instead, it logs (using the provided or default logger) and returns the provided `fallback` (or previous value for watchers).

 ## Environment notes